-A core aspect of Lido and stETH is the multitude of integrations which offer stakers additional yields on their staked ether.
+A core aspect of Lido and stETH is the multitude of integrations which offer stakers additional rewards on their staked ether.
 With these integrations, users can participate in the DeFi ecosystem whilst still accruing Eth2 rewards earned from staking during Phase 0.

 In the past month we have seen successful integrations across Curve, 1inch, Argent and a number of other platforms, and we’re looking forward to further integrations across e.g. Aave, Maker and similar platforms in the near future.

 - Lido’s staked ETH (stETH) has been successfully integrated across Curve Finance, 1inch and Uniswap.

 - stETH was added to imToken, Trust Wallet, Argent Wallet and Zerion allowing users to stake with Lido directly from their Ethereum wallet.